adamacosta/lfs/graphics/04-gnome.md

 ## Samba

-Unfortunately, GNOME Control Center seems to also require `smbclient`. `samba` itself has a few dependencies we need to grab.
+GNOME Control Center requires `smbclient` and you will want this to be able to read from Windows network directories. `samba` itself has a few dependencies we need to grab.

 ### lmdb